Toyota Land Cruiser: Lineage

 Toyota divided the Land Cruiser family into four series.
-The most basic version is the 'heavy-duty' series, which prioritizes functionality, durability and off-road capabilities over comfort or technology.
+The most basic version is the "heavy-duty" series, which prioritizes functionality, durability and off-road capabilities over comfort or technology.
 It is also characterised by flatter steel body panels and a near vertical greenhouse.
-Models considered as 'heavy-duty' by Toyota are the BJ, FJ, 20, 40 and 70 series.
+Models considered as "heavy-duty" by Toyota are the BJ, FJ, 20, 40 and 70 series.

-The 'station wagon' series of the Land Cruiser has more emphasis on comfort and interior space.
-The 'station wagon' series first appeared in 1967 as the 55 series Land Cruiser Station Wagon, which was conceived as a four-wheel drive vehicle for recreational use with sufficient space to carry an entire family – a format that was popular with customers in the U.S., and later commonly known as sport utility vehicles.
+The "station wagon" series of the Land Cruiser has more emphasis on comfort and interior space.
+The "station wagon" series first appeared in 1967 as the 55 series Land Cruiser Station Wagon, which was conceived as a four-wheel drive vehicle for recreational use with sufficient space to carry an entire family – a format that was popular with customers in the U.S., and later commonly known as sport utility vehicles.
 Models considered as part of the 'station wagon' series are the 55, 60, 80, 100, 200, and 300 series.

-Since the 70 series, the 'light-duty' series has been offered.
-Primarily tuned for the European market, it was intended to be a more comfortable version of the 'heavy-duty' series by adopting coil spring suspension, while being smaller and more affordable than the 'station wagon' series.
-Since 1990, the 'light-duty' series gained an additional moniker for some markets, Prado, coinciding with the release of the 90 series Land Cruiser that was designed to be more comfort oriented.
-'Light-duty' models included the 70 wagon, 90, 120, 150 and 250 series.
+Since the 70 series, the "light-duty" series has been offered.
+Primarily tuned for the European market, it was intended to be a more comfortable version of the "heavy-duty" series by adopting coil spring suspension, while being smaller and more affordable than the 'station wagon' series.
+Since 1990, the "light-duty" series gained an additional moniker for some markets, Prado, coinciding with the release of the 90 series Land Cruiser that was designed to be more comfort oriented.
+"Light-duty" models included the 70 wagon, 90, 120, 150 and 250 series.

 The fourth series, named Land Cruiser FJ, is a model slotted below the Prado.
-It was unveiled in October 2025 and will be on sale in 2026.
+It was unveiled in October 2025 and went on sale in 2026.

 Availability of these series varies by market.
-Until 2021, the U.S. and Canada received the 'station wagon' model, but switched to the smaller 'light-duty' model with the release of the 250 series in 2023.
-Most of Europe received the 'light-duty' model, while only several European countries also received the 'station wagon' model.
+Until 2021, the U.S. and Canada received the "station wagon" model, but switched to the smaller "light-duty" model with the release of the 250 series in 2023.
+Most of Europe received the "light-duty" model, while only several European countries also received the "station wagon" model.